mnr/writing-wip/kwak-anthology.md

 Araci engaged the scan in his visor and re-surveyed the room.
 The semi-transparent image of the counter filled in the missing parts of the real counter.
 There was less of the real oven; all that remained was the back plane, stove, and fuel tank.
 The tank was burned, but intact, but at a crazy angle from where it was supposed to be.
 Everything splayed outwards from the oven cavity where the explosion had clearly occured.
 Behind the oven the wall had a shallow crater.

+The oven, a "Hestia" model, was designed to be easy to install and use.
+The oven was actually controlled by instructions from the meal it was cooking.
+Each meal was packaged in a multi-chambered cook plate with valves driven by a microcontroller on the underside of the meal.
+The chambers contained ingredients, the controller opened valves at the proper time, communicating with the oven for temperature adjustment.
+Hestia had no knobs or buttons; just place a meal kit in the oven and stand back.
+Hestia had taken an angry turn for the worst.

 The scan allowed for an animated reconstruction of the explosion, tracing the path of scattered oven parts back to their original assembly.
 Araci played it forward and reverse three times; some parts were marked as errors in position, probably due to online blueprints being out-of-date.

 Araci attached a summary of Dakota's history to the case file.
 She had recently moved here from Montevideo, Uruguay, leaving behind an electrical engineer position with a publically-held ransomware company.
-Her resume listed a current affiliation with an amorphous non-profit.
+Her resume listed a current affiliation with "Abundancy," a non-profit involved in food distribution.

 What happened was clear.
 The oven exploded.
 Dakota had been standing in front of the oven, possibly opening the door when the thing unexpectedly distributed a high-velocity cloud of sharp plastic, metal, and glass shrapnel through her and into the room.